 The materials and style of the wheel are also premium.
 Often hand stitched and comfortable to use, some are even designed alongside real race-car teams and drivers to give you the most authentic experience.

 Pedals are all normally very high quality, offering good resistance and brushed steel finishes to really make them look the part.
 Most also include a clutch pedal, but not always a stick shifter, so if you are a driver that likes to use the clutch you may want to think about budgeting for the shifter as well.

 Long-established sim racers will typically be confident in their abilities to find the best deals but remember, just because something is expensive and looks good, doesn’t mean that it is the best deal for you.

-What To Look For When You’re Buying Your Wheel
+What To Look For When Buying A Sim Racing Wheel

 Knowing exactly what you want is half the battle.
 Making sure you know how much you want to spend and what features you want to get for your money means that you will never be ripped off and you can get the best deal.

 When it comes to sim racing wheels, it all depends on what you want your wheel for.
 For those that are just looking for a wheel for some fun, something to make their game more interesting or for someone who doesn’t want to spend a lot of money on a wheel, head straight for the entry level.
 Make sure your wheel comes with pedals, doesn’t move around when you’re playing your game and offers as much turning rotation as possible.
 Anything short of that really isn’t worth your time.

 The next type of player is someone who wants to race on games because they want the real thrill of racing from the comfort of their own home.
 For this I would urge you to try and buy something that isn’t the cheapest but rather that will last and has a lot of features.